JetBrains-Research/span/src/main/resources/README.md

 `span` supports BED reads and BAM as input.

-#### Where is `span` source code?

-We are working on open sourcing complete `span` source code.
-At the moment only the JAR is available.

 #### Where did you get this lovely span?

 From [ascii.co.uk](http://ascii.co.uk/art/bridges), it seems the original author goes by the name `jgs`.